JeffreyRStevens/cv/index.md

 `2022` Organizer of Nebraska Symposium on Motivation on Canine Cognition and the Human Bond, University of Nebraska-Lincoln

+ Chair of search committee for applied cognitive psychologist, University of Nebraska-Lincoln

 ## Honors and Awards

 `1996` Phi Beta Kappa National Honor Society, Baylor University